For a modern DJ running a high-end wedding business, the only correct answer is "We will play whatever you want!"

-You are the boss, and you get to customize the party based on your taste and specific needs.
-You can make a list of Must Play and Don’t Play songs or even create a master wish list of songs for each part of the wedding from guest arrival, through ceremony, cocktails, and reception.
+With Atlanta.
+DJ, you can make a list of Must Play and Don’t Play songs or even create a master wish list of songs for each part of the wedding from guest arrival, through ceremony, cocktails, and reception.
 We will use your list combined with our professional experience to throw the party of a lifetime.

 Atlanta.DJ was founded partly because of the sound quality and inappropriate volume that we experienced at too many special events.
-Sound quality and proper volume control is very important to us and your guests.
-We want to make sure that people on the dance floor are having a really good time, but we also want to make sure that guests at their tables are able to have a nice conversation without having to scream at each other.
-You can count on crystal clear audio because we carefully tune the setup and the high/mid/low frequencies to the room so that everything sounds great.
+We want to make sure that people on the dance floor are having a really good time, and we also want to make sure that guests at their tables are able to have a nice conversation without having to scream at each other.
+You can count on crystal clear audio because we carefully tune the setup and the frequencies to the room so that everything sounds great.

-The Average Cost of a Wedding DJ is $1600-$2200 near major metropolitan areas for an experienced professional.
-This typically includes a single setup and does not include lighting or any other services.
+The Average Cost of a Wedding DJ is $1600-$2000 near major metropolitan areas for full service from an experienced professional.
+This typically includes a single setup with microphones and lighting.

 However, with Atlanta.DJ you will receive a no-nonsense quote that matches our pricing page and is all-inclusive from planning to pack up.
 All of our packages include premium lighting for the dance area and many extras that you don't pay extra for.
 The total price considers all planning time, equipment, overhead, travel, and day-of services.

 We don't charge extra for certain dates or different "levels" of equipment.
 You always get our premium equipment that includes everything you need with flawless sound and dance floor lighting.